Gratiela Brancusi

-Gratiela Brancusi (born 23 July 1989) is a Romanian-born American actress.
-She is known for her debut role as Noemi in the Paramount+ limited-run series 1883 (2021–2022) and Mayor of Kingstown (2023).
+Grațiela Brâncuși (born 23 July 1989) is a Romanian actress, based in the United States.
+She is known for her debut role as Noemi in the Paramount+ limited-run series 1883 (2021–2022) and Tatiana in Mayor of Kingstown (2023).

 Early life and education

-Ioana Gratiela Brancusi was born in Timișoara, Romania, on 23 July 1989.
-She is not the great-grand-niece of Constantin Brâncuși.
-Brancusi was raised by her mother after her parents' divorce.
-Her sister is eleven years older than she.
-Brancusi is Romani on her father's side.
+Ioana Grațiela Brâncuși was born in Timișoara, Romania, on 23 July 1989.
+She is the great-grand-niece of Constantin Brâncuși.
+Brancuși was raised by her mother after her parents' divorce.
+Her sister is eleven years older than she is.
+Brancuși is Romani on her father's side.
+She moved to Los Angeles.

 She studied Journalism at the University of Bucharest and is a member of The Actors’ Gang Theater Ensemble.

 Career

-Brancusi made her debut in theaters.
+Brâncuși made her debut in theaters.
 However, after the COVID-19 pandemic and lockdowns, she started auditioning.
-In December 2021, Brancusi was announced as Noemi, a Romani widow, in Paramount+ limited-run series 1883.
+In December 2021, Brâncuși was announced as Noemi, a Romani widow, in Paramount+ limited-run series 1883.
 A year later she signed with Elevate Entertainment for management in all areas.

-In September 2022, it was announced that Brancusi joined the Mayor of Kingstown cast for the second season.
+In September 2022, it was announced that Brâncuși joined the Mayor of Kingstown cast for the second season.
 It premiered on January 15, 2023.

 Personal life

-Brancusi married Tim Robbins on February 1, 2017.
+Brâncuși married Tim Robbins on February 1, 2017.
 They separated on July 1, 2020.
 The marriage was kept private until Robbins filed for divorce in January 2021.
+The divorce was finalized in 2022.

 Apart from acting, she has an interest in photography and reading.